 The doorman smiled at us.
 "Hey, kids.
 You look tired.
-You want to come in and sit down?"
+You want to come in and sit down?" want to come in and sit down?"
 I'd learned to be suspicious, the last week or so.
 I figured anybody might be a monster or a god.
 You just couldn't tell.
 But this guy was normal.
 One look at him, and I could see.
 Besides, I was so relieved to hear somebody who sounded sympathetic that I nodded and said we'd love to come in.
 Inside, we took one look around, and Grover said, "Whoa."
 The whole lobby was a giant game room.
 And I'm not talking about cheesy old Pac-Man games or slot machines.
-There was an indoor waterslide snaking around the glass elevator, which went straight up at least forty floors.
+There was an indoor waterslide snaking around the glass food you can imagine.

+"Hey!" a bellhop said.
+At least I guessed he was a bell hop.
+He wore a white-and-yellow Hawaiian shirt with lotus designs, shorts, and flip-flops.
+"Welcome to the Lotus Casino.
+Here's your room key." elevator, which went straight up at least forty floors.
 There was a climbing wall on the side of one building, and an indoor bungee-jumping bridge.
 There were virtual-reality suits with working laser guns.
 And hundreds of video games, each one the size of a widescreen TV.
 Basically, you name it, this place had it.
 There were a few other kids playing, but not that many.
 No waiting for any of the games.
-There were waitresses and snack bars all around, serving every kind of food you can imagine.
+There were waitresses and snack bars all around, serving every kind of I stammered, "Um, but..." extra charges, no tips.
+Just go on up to the top floor, loom 4001.
+If you need anything, like extra bubbles for the hot tub, or skeet targets for the shooting range, or whatever, just call the front desk.
+Here are your LotusCash cards.
+They work in the restaurants and on all the games and rides."
+"No, no," he said, laughing.
+"The bill's taken care of.
+No He handed us each a green plastic credit card.